GSA-TTS/identity-handbook/_articles/onboarding.md

 - Learn to release the app
   - Read the [release management guide]({% link _articles/appdev-deploy.md %})
   - Shadow someone who is deploying the app
-- Get access to the login.gov static site setting in Federalist
+- Get access to the Login.gov static site setting in Federalist
 - Review some more documentation
   - Review <developers.login.gov>
   - Review [NIST 800-63](https://pages.nist.gov/800-63-3/)

 ### In the first 90 days

-- Sign in to login.gov with a screen reader
+- Sign in to Login.gov with a screen reader
 - Write some more code
-  - Make a change to the login.gov static site
+  - Make a change to the Login.gov static site
-  - Make a change to the login.gov partner dashboard
+  - Make a change to the Login.gov partner dashboard
-  - Make a change to the login.gov sample app
+  - Make a change to the Login.gov sample app
 - Get access to upper environments
   - Get SSH access to staging
   - Get SSH access to prod